Browse by . . .

 On the other hand, the openings hint at what can go wrong.
 They even give insight into what bothers me about his philosophy of art.
 As a scholar, Danto puzzles over what he calls indiscernibles, particularly works of art no different in appearance from "ordinary things."

-What makes Warhol's Brillo boxes art, but not the ones in supermarkets?
-How does housepaint, bare canvas, your whims, or just a fake differ from abstract painting?
+What makes Warhol's Brillo boxes art, but not the ones in supermarkets, and what distinguishes a copy by Sturtevant from a Warhol?
+How does house paint, bare canvas, your whims, or just a fake differ from abstract painting?
 For that matter, how do austere monochromes come to differ in meaning?
 Adopting an exhibit title right out of Kant, "Making Choices," the Museum of Modern Art sets out a room of one-color paintings.
 The artists range from Yves Klein, who applied his single, flat shade of blue indiscriminately, to Ryman, who nurtured the materials of paint and its support.
 What allows Klein to dismiss offhand any idea of art as unique product, while Ryman torments it into life?

 Danto emerged from the Anglo-American tradition of analytic philosophy, which aims to replace philosophical jargon with logic and idiomatic English.
 Sometimes that leads to nasty fights.
 From the other's perspective, either of the two standards can start to seem an escape from reality.
 But both sides agree on something: they associate clear thinking with getting results.
 That same clarity extends to Danto's reviews aimed a larger public.